-Does Smoking Tobacco and Cigars Really Lower Male Testosterone Levels?
+Does Smoking Tobacco and Cigars Lower Testosterone Levels?

 For many years I used to think that smoking would completely crush testosterone levels.
-I didn’t even read the studies about smoking and testosterone, I just assumed that as smoking is so harsh on the human body in so many ways, and the fact that its filled with possible endocrine disrupting chemicals and carcinogenic smoke, that it had to have a testosterone lowering effect.
+I didn’t even read the studies about smoking and testosterone, I just assumed that as smoking is so harsh on the human body in so many ways, and the fact that it’s filled with possible endocrine-disrupting chemicals and carcinogenic smoke, that it had to have testosterone lowering effect.